AStockinger/Operating-Systems/README.md

 # Operating-Systems
-projects in bash and C
+Projects in bash and C